GloZell

-GloZell Lyneette Green (born July 30, 1972), better known as GloZell, is an American YouTube personality.
+GloZell Lynette Green (born July 30, 1972), better known mononymously as GloZell, is an American YouTube personality.
 GloZell established her YouTube channel in 2008, with video interviews, comedy about her life and song parodies.
 By 2015, the channel had accumulated more than four million subscribers and more than 700 million total views.
-Her most popular videos include her cinnamon challenge video, which has accumulated more than 53 million views, and "My Push up Bra will help me get my man" video, with more than 25 million views.
+Her most popular videos include her cinnamon challenge video, which has accumulated more than 60 million views, and "My Push up Bra will help me get my man" video, with more than 25 million views.
 She gained wide notice when her blog about meeting Elijah Wood was mentioned by the actor during a 2011 interview on Jimmy Kimmel Live!.
 In 2012, she appeared in the web series Dr. Fubalous.

 In 2015, GloZell interviewed President Barack Obama in a YouTube livestream hosted at the White House.
 In 2018, Green had a small role as Little Debbie in Ralph Breaks the Internet.

 In December 2020, it was announced that Green would be hosting "The GloZell Show" with Million Stories Media.